SMALL PHONE

 Greenhouse

-• Using glass, polycarbonate, plastic, or fiberglass coverings.
+• Using glass, polycarbonate, plastic, or fiberglass cladding

 Crop losses

 Whether it’s flowers or other plants, your crop could be put in jeopardy if a climate control system fails.
-Crop insurance protects plants grown in climate-controlled structures.
-You can even protect your future crop income if you can’t plant due to damage.
+Commercial property insurance helps cover crop losses for plants grown in climate-controlled structures.
+It can even help cover your future crop income if you can’t plant due to damage.

 Storm damage